 Upon the book’s release, several magazine editors decided Brock might be a good person to contribute articles and yet another career was born.
 In 1997 he was contacted by Superformance about doing a redesign of the original Cobra Daytona Coupe, a project that has resulted in the production of a far more sophisticated and higher performance version of his original design.

 Peter and Gayle met at the races and married in the year 2000.
-In addition to her day job, Gayle then spent weekends and vacation time at races with Peter.
-“I had always gone to the races but now I was going to be with him on the photographers’ side of the fence.
+In addition to her job at Microsoft, Gayle spent weekends and vacations at races with Peter.
+“I had always gone to the races but now I was going to be with him on the photographer’s side of the fence.
 I said we should figure out something for me to do as I don’t “hang out” very well.
-Peter breezily said: “I’ll teach you how to shoot…. and he did.”
-Gayle has become a renowned automotive photographer in her own right with her work appearing in and on magazine covers worldwide.
-At the same time her business and computer background came in handy for BRE and she led their transition from film to digital photography, even helping the magazines they worked with make the move.
+Peter breezily said: ‘I’ll teach you how to shoot’…. and he did.”
+Gayle became a renowned automotive photographer in her own right with her work appearing in and on magazine covers worldwide.
+At the same time her business and computer background came in handy as she led their transition from film to digital photography, even helping the magazines they worked for make the move.

 The Brocks feel extremely lucky.
 Not only do they have a great time together but their skills complement each other.
-Peter is the designer and dreamer, the idea guy; Gayle’s the organizer, planner and number cruncher, the business manager.
-Together they make dreams come true.
+Peter is the designer and dreamer, the idea guy; Gayle turns Brock’s ideas into products, managing all facets of the business from manufacturing, sales and marketing.
+Together they delight their fan base, making ideas become reality.